-Interpersonal Communication in the Workplace: How to Foster Better Relationships and Improve Productivity
+Effective Interpersonal Communication in the Workplace: How to Foster Better Relationships and Improve Productivity

 By nature, humans are social beings.
 Fostering long-lasting, mutually beneficial relationships with one another is at the very core of our existence.

+There are a number of reasons why constructive interpersonal relationships at work are crucial to creating a positive company culture.
 It not only helps employees on a personal level, enabling them to improve their skills but also benefits the organization as a whole through increased productivity.

-1. What is interpersonal communication?
+What is interpersonal communication

-Developing strong interpersonal skills, often called “soft skills, “people skills,” or “social skills” can set you apart as a true professional.
+Developing good interpersonal skills, often called “soft skills, “people skills,” or “social skills” can set you apart as a true professional.
 You are likely to find that this professional evolution also enriches your personal life.

 In the workplace, interpersonal communication occurs in a variety of formats.
 Team meetings, client calls, performance reviews, or regular lunches together – are all examples of situations where you’d be exercising your interpersonal communication.